Portuguese Golden Visas

 Because Portugal is part of the European Schengen Area, which is comprised of 26 European countries, Golden Visa holders are authorised to travel anywhere within the Schengen Area for up to ninety days per trip.
 These areas include:

 - The Netherlands

 After five years of holding the Golden Visa, the foreign investor and family can apply for Portuguese permanent residency.
 The application must contain proof that the foreign investor possesses a clean criminal record, financial independence sufficient to support him/herself and family, proof of domicile and residence in Portugal, and a basic knowledge of the Portuguese language.

-Importantly, Portugal recognizes dual citizenship and does not require new citizens to renounce their previous nationality.
+Importantly, Portugal recognises dual citizenship and does not require new citizens to renounce their previous nationality.

 Booking a Consultation